facelessuser/sublime-markdown-popups/docs/src/markdown/styling.md

     ```css+jinja
     body { {{'.foreground'|css('color')|filters('brightness(10%) contrast(20%)', space='srgb-linear')}} }
     ```
+///

 ### Include CSS Filter

 The template environment allows for retrieving CSS resources from Sublime Packages or built-in Pygments CSS from the Pygments library.

+/// define
 `getcss`

-:
-    Retrieve a CSS file from Sublime's `Packages` folder.
+-   Retrieve a CSS file from Sublime's `Packages` folder.
 CSS retrieved in this manner can include template variables and filters.

     **Example**:
     ```css+jinja
     {{'Packages/User/aprosopo-dark.css'|getcss}}
     ```
+///

+/// define
 `pygments`

-:
-    Retrieve a built-in Pygments color scheme.
+-   Retrieve a built-in Pygments color scheme.

     **Example**:
     ```css+jinja
     {{'native'|pygments}}
     ```
+///

 ## Template Variables

 The template environment provides a couple of variables that can be used to conditionally alter the CSS output.
 Variables are found under `var`.

+/// define
 `var.sublime_version`

-:
-    `sublime_version` contains the current Sublime Text version.
+-   `sublime_version` contains the current Sublime Text version.
 This allows you conditionally handle CSS features that are specific to a Sublime Text version.

     **Example**